jade-hpc-gpu/docs/jade/connecting.rst

 Connecting to the cluster using SSH
 ===================================

-The most versatile way to **run commands and submit jobs** on one of the clusters is to use a mechanism called `SSH <https://en.wikipedia.org/wiki/Secure_Shell>`__, which is a common way of remotely logging in to computers running the Linux operating system.
+The most versatile way to **run commands and submit jobs** on the cluster is to use a mechanism called `SSH <https://en.wikipedia.org/wiki/Secure_Shell>`__, which is a common way of remotely logging in to computers running the Linux operating system.